Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Abstract

 \section{Abstract}

-Industrial Anomaly Detection (IAD) is critical for enhancing operational safety, ensuring product quality, and optimizing manufacturing efficiency across global industries.
-However, the IAD algorithms are severely constrained by the limitations of existing public benchmarks.
-Current datasets exhibit restricted category diversity and insufficient scale, frequently resulting in metric saturation and limited model transferability to real-world scenarios.
-To address this gap, we introduce \textbf{Real-IAD Variety}, the largest and most diverse IAD benchmark, comprising \textbf{198,960 high-resolution images} across \textbf{160 distinct object categories}.
-Its diversity is ensured through comprehensive coverage of \textbf{28 industries}, \textbf{24 material types}, and \textbf{22 color variations} Our comprehensive experimental analysis validates the benchmark's substantial challenge: state-of-the-art multi-class unsupervised anomaly detection methods experience significant performance degradation when scaled from 30 to 160 categories.
-Crucially, we demonstrate that vision-language models exhibit remarkable robustness to category scale-up, with minimal performance variation across different category counts, significantly enhancing generalization capabilities in diverse industrial contexts.
-The unprecedented scale and complexity of Real-IAD Variety position it as an essential resource for training and evaluating next-generation foundation models for anomaly detection.
-By providing this comprehensive benchmark with rigorous evaluation protocols across multi-class unsupervised, multi-view, and zero-/few-shot settings, we aim to accelerate research beyond domain-specific constraints, enabling the development of scalable, general-purpose anomaly detection systems.
-Real-IAD Variety will be made publicly available to facilitate innovation in this critical field.
+\gbb{Industrial Anomaly Detection (IAD) is a cornerstone for ensuring operational safety, maintaining product quality, and optimizing manufacturing efficiency.
+However, the advancement of IAD algorithms is severely hindered by the limitations of existing public benchmarks.
+Current datasets often suffer from restricted category diversity and insufficient scale, leading to performance saturation and poor model transferability in complex, real-world scenarios.
+To bridge this gap, we introduce Real-IAD Variety, the largest and most diverse IAD benchmark.
+It comprises 198,950 high-resolution images across 160 distinct object categories.
+The dataset ensures unprecedented diversity by covering 28 industries, 24 material types, 22 color variations, and 27 defect types.
+Our extensive experimental analysis highlights the substantial challenges posed by this benchmark: state-of-the-art multi-class unsupervised anomaly detection methods suffer significant performance degradation (ranging from 10\% to 20\%) when scaled from 30 to 160 categories.
+Conversely, we demonstrate that zero-shot and few-shot IAD models exhibit remarkable robustness to category scale-up, maintaining consistent performance and significantly enhancing generalization across diverse industrial contexts.
+This unprecedented scale positions Real-IAD Variety as an essential resource for training and evaluating next-generation foundation IAD models.}